-LCAP Advisory/PAC Meetings (four times a year), Douglas City School Board Meetings (monthly), Staff Meetings (weekly) The Universal Pre-Kindergarten program and the Expanded Learning Opportunities program were both explained at the board, staff and parent meetings beginning in February 2022.
+LCAP Advisory/PAC Meetings (four times a year), Douglas City School Board Meetings (monthly), Certificated Meetings (weekly) Classified Meetings (every other month)

+The Universal Pre-Kindergarten program and the Expanded Learning Opportunities program were both explained at the board, staff and parent meetings beginning in February 2022.

-The superintendent met with the SELPA Administrator on May 24, 2022, and discussed the needs of students with disabilities in relation to the LCAP during the spring.
+The superintendent met with the SELPA Administrator on May 23, 2023, and discussed the needs of students with disabilities in relation to the LCAP during the spring.
 Strategies included in the annual assurances support plan for the education of individuals with exceptional needs are in alignment with the LCAP.
+Coordination was also done with SELPA Administrator and SPED staff for IEP Self Review as part of the Small Schools Monitoring process.